 Hip dysplasia is considered rare in felines but can happen more often to the Maine Coon cat population.
 It’s an orthopedic disorder caused by the malformation of the ball-and-socket joint that connects your cat’s thigh bone to their hip.

-If your cat is achy, provide them with CBD oil or CBD cat treats.
+If your cat is achy, try providing them with CBD oil or CBD cat treats.
 CBD interacts with the cannabinoid receptors in your cat’s endocannabinoid system (ECS), boosting the system’s function.
 The ECS governs the nervous system, digestive system, immune system, and more.
 CBD may promote relief and comfort.

 Maine Coons are large, but they shouldn’t be obese.
 Make sure they are not overeating by implementing a timed feeder.
 This will provide your cat with the proper amount of food each day, split up throughout various meals.
 Maine Coons will enjoy the routine and will even stop pestering you once they realize the food is coming from elsewhere.